Brown Sugar Maple Pie

 For Filling and Assembly:

-- Reduce oven to 325 degrees F. In large saucepan, heat the brown sugar, cream and butter over a large saucepan of barely simmering water.
-Stir constantly, until butter is melted and sugar is dissolved and mixture is smooth.
-Remove the bowl from the heat and whisk in the whiskey and vanilla extract.
+- Reduce oven to 325 degrees F. In a large saucepan, heat the brown sugar, cream and butter over a large saucepan of barely simmering water.
+Stir constantly, until butter is melted and sugar is dissolved and the mixture is smooth.
+Remove the bowl from the heat and whisk in the whiskey, maple syrup, and vanilla extract.

 - Whisking constantly, whisk in the eggs, one at a time, until completely incorporated.
 Add in the flour and salt and whisk until smooth.